craigmichaelmartin/pure-orm/README.md

   - `ColumnData {column, property?, references?, primaryKey?}`
     - `column: string` - The sql column name
     - `propery: string` - The javascript property name for this column (defaults to camelCase of `column`)
-    - `references: PureORMEntity` - The relationship to another PureORMEntity (defaults to null)
+    - `references: PureORMModel` - The relationship to another PureORMModel (defaults to null)
     - `primaryKey: boolean` - Is this column (part of) the primary key (defaults to false)
   - `string` - If a string, it is applied as the `column` value, with all others defaulted.
   - (Note: if there is no primary key, `id` is defaulted)